mikedfunk/mikedfunk.github.io/_posts/2022-08-27-how-i-use-tmux-as-a-development-environment.md

 Some other useful panes I run for some codebases:

-- automatically run tests on save with [entr](https://github.com/clibs/entr).
+- Automatically run tests on save with [entr](https://github.com/clibs/entr).
 Jump to that pane to filter to a specific file or test.
 Send desktop notifications with [noti](https://github.com/variadico/noti) on success or failure.
 - Open a persistent REPL for that codebase inside a running Docker container.
 If the container is down, keep trying to open the REPL until it's running.
 - Monitor logs for that codebase with [multitail](https://github.com/halturin/multitail) This lets me combine multiple log sources and add custom regex-based coloring to the log output.